Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Bay View and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Bay View and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their compliance with the Healthy Homes Standards that apply or will apply during the tenancy of their rental properties.
+• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be applied during the tenure of the rental property.

-• Property managers and private landlords have to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers should make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes